BeautifulTrouble/Beautiful-Rising-Content/Theories/_Template for Theory.md

 #### Related THEORIES:
 [Simple list of other related theories.
 Draw from the master list of theories.
 If your preferred theories are not on the list, check in w/ editors, and we might add them.]

+#### Related CASE STUDIES:
+[Simple list of related case studies.
+Draw from the master list of case studies.
+If your preferred case studies are not on the list, check in w/ editors, and we might add them.]

 #### PRACTITIONERS:
 [Simple list of relevant practitioner(s).
 Key practitioners are being briefly profiled in the book here.
 If your practitioners are not on this list, please add them here.]